mhuebert/re-view/README.md

 ## Getting started

-If you're new here, you probably want to check out the [website](https://re-view.io) or the [quickstart](https://github.com/braintripping/re-view/tree/master/re_view#quickstart)
+Start by reading the [website](https://re-view.io) or the [quickstart](https://github.com/braintripping/re-view/tree/master/re_view#quickstart)

-Build an example app using our lein template:
+For the impatient, build an example app using our lein template:

 ```clj
 lein new re-view my-example-app;